Once upon a time, we lived in tribal societies. We watched mothers, aunts, and cousins breastfeed all the time.

 Allow your breast to hang naturally.
 Your baby will feel the breast on their cheek and will open his or her mouth over it.
 You may also guide the nipple into the baby’s mouth.

 Your baby’s nose will be lined opposite your nipple as their chin is pressed into your breast.
-Their nostrils will flare to allow them to breath.
+Their nostrils will flare to allow them to breathe.

 Some babies latch on right away while others need a bit of practice.